-This is the version 1.12 of ACSL design.
-Several features may still evolve in the future.
-In particular, some features in this document are considered experimental, meaning that their syntax and semantics is not already fixed.
+This document describes version 1.13 of the ANSI/ISO C Specification Language (ACSL).
+The language features may still evolve in the future.
+In particular, some features in this document are considered experimental, meaning that their syntax and semantics is not yet fixed.
 These features are marked with EXPERIMENTAL.
-They must also be considered as advanced features, which are not supposed to be useful for a basic use of that specification language.
+They must also be considered advanced features, which are not supposed to be needed for a basic use of this specification language.